BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 the single mod file, and you can now choose various aspects of the mod in several "mutually exclusive" categories, meaning that you can only choose one of the options in each.
 This way you can tailor the mod to what you want to do a little bit more easily.
+See the [Configuration](#configuration) section for more detail.

 Mod Overview
 ============

-*(Note that the "Reasonable Drops" variant of this mod won't be **quite** as great as some of these statements imply, though the probabilities of getting better gear should still be much better than in the vanilla game.)*
+*(Note that various behaviors in here can be changed by selecting from various options in the mod file itself.)*

 Specifically, this mod does the following:

-* Adds all legendaries/uniques/pearls/seraph items (weapons, grenade mods, class mods, shields, relics) into the global "legendary" loot pools, so you'll start seeing those much more frequently.
+* By default, adds all legendaries/uniques/pearls/seraph items (weapons, grenade mods, class mods, shields, relics) into the global "legendary" loot pools, so you'll start seeing those much more frequently.
-* Loot will skew much more rare, in general.
+* By default, loot will skew much more rare.
 You should expect to see those legendaries/uniques/pearls/seraphs far more frequently than in vanilla BL2.
 * Adds the "Alignment" Class Mods from the Dragon Keep DLC into the global Class Mod drop pools (and makes those COMs always drop at at least blue rarity).
-* Adds Gemstone-rarity weapons into the E-Tech weapon pools.
+* By default, adds Gemstone-rarity weapons into the E-Tech weapon pools.
-* Darts and Spikers drop far less frequently in the E-Tech pools.  *(I suspect this might annoy some folks; I could probably be convinced to undo that)*
+* Darts and Spikers drop less frequently in the E-Tech pools.
 * Normalizes weapon type drops a bit.  *(Decreases pistol drop chance, increases all other weapon types.)*
 * Lootable Container Changes:
-  * "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.
+  * In the default configuration, "regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.
+This can be configured, though.
-  * "Epic" treasure chests have an extremely high probability of dropping from the legendary pools.
+  * Also in the default configuration, "epic" treasure chests have an extremely high probability of dropping from the legendary pools.
   * Mordecai's Stash (from the mission The Good, The Bad, and the Mordecai) has been changed to only drop sniper rifles, and vastly improves the gear quality.